Doug Stahl: 1992

 The Super Destroyers teamed for the first time on April 26, 1992 when they teamed with HD to face The Pitbulls, Jimmy Jannetty and JT Smith in a 6-man tag team match but the match ended in a double disqualification.
 On May 19, they defeated The Pitbulls in a match by disqualification.
 On May 25, they squashed Chris Michaels and John Rock.

 On June 23, Super Destroyers had their biggest night in their career.
 They participated in a tournament to determine the first-ever ECW Tag Team Champions.
 They defeated Jimmy Jannetty and JT Smith in the semifinals.
 In the finals, they defeated The Night Breed (Max Thrasher and Glen Osbourne) to become the first-ever ECW Tag Team Champions.
 This started a rivalry between Super Destroyers and Night Breed.
 On July 14, the two teams had a rematch for the ECW Tag Team Championship which was the first title defense of Super Destroyers.
 They defeated Night Breed to retain their titles in the rematch.
 On August 22, they squashed EZ Ryder and The Super Ninja in a title defense.

 On September 12, Super Destroyer #2 faced Rasta the Voodoo Mon in a singles match.
 The two fought to double countout.
 On September 30, the two Super Destroyers faced each other for the first time.
 The two fought each other to a double countout.
 They moved to tag team competition once again squashing Samoan Warrior and Super Ninja in a title defense on October 2.
 On October 3, Max Thrasher and Super Destroyers were defeated by The Cream Team (Rip Sawyer & Dave Casanova) and Glen Osbourne in a 6-man tag team match.
 On October 24, they had a successful title defense against Rip Sawyer and Dave Casanova.

 1993

 On January 23, 1993, Super Destroyers faced The Lords of Darkness in a title vs. title match where Super Destroyers defended their ECW Tag Team Championship while Lords of Darkness defended their WWA Tag Team Championship.
 Super Destroyers won the match and the WWA Tag Team Championship.
 On March 12, they squashed Super Ninja and Canadian Wolfman in a non-title tag team match.
 On April 2, Tony Stetson and Larry Winters ended the lengthy reign of Super Destroyers over the ECW Tag Team Championship which made Super Destroyers the longest reigning champions reigning over 283 days.

+Independent Circuit (1993–2006)

+After leaving ECW, the Super Destroyers went their separate ways.
+Stahl worked for Pro Wrestling Federation in North Carolina as the Black Scorpion.
+His last match recorded was in 2006.